catalyst-cloud/catalystcloud-docs/source/first-instance/overview.rst

  Image IDs for the same operating system will be different in each region.
  Further, images are periodically updated receiving new IDs over time.
-You should always look up for an image based on its name and then retrieve the ID for it.
+You should always look up an image based on its name and then retrieve the ID for it.

 Uploading an SSH key